-Subject: Effective Date: Revised Date:

-Written Directive System October 16, 2013 March 19, 2019

-Title: Pages: Distribution:

-Office of Professional Standards 9 All Members

-Cross Reference: Chief of Police Approval

-CALEA Reference Chapter 26 Nathaniel Allen
+Subject: Effective Date: Revised Date: Written Directive System October 16, 2013 March 19, 2019 Title: Pages: Distribution: Office of Professional Standards 9 All Members Cross Reference: CALEA Reference Chapter 26 Chief of Police Appr Nathaniel Allen oval

 Establishment of procedures for investigating complaints and allegations of employee misconduct is crucial to demonstrate and protect the integrity of the Decatur Police Department.
 The Decatur Police Department shall accept and investigate fairly and impartially all complaints, internal or external, including anonymous complaints, against the department and of employee conduct to determine the validity of allegations and to impose any disciplinary actions that may be justified in a timely and consistent manner and the following procedures shall apply (CALEA 26.2.1).